Introduction to Data Transfer using Globus

 • Install the Globus desktop client to local computer.
 This enables the use of local computer as a data transfer endpoint.

-• Set data transfer endpoints.
+• Setup data transfer endpoints.

 • Initiate data transfer.